Here it’s polite to stare

 Why look at paintings of Saint Joseph

-A surprising number of young men today feel detached from typical male role models.
-Could a father figure from the 1st century resonate with Gen Z?
-Joseph of Nazareth might just surprise you.
+Young men today feel increasingly detached from traditional role models.
+Could a father figure from the 1st century actually resonate with Gen Z?
+Joseph of Nazareth just might surprise you.

 • Artist Betye Saar tells ghost stories